18F/guides/docs/replatforming.md

 - `agile` is the name of the parent collection
 - `key` is this page’s unique key
 - `order` explicitly sets the order the page should appear in the sidenav
-- `title` Control what text is displayed in the sidenav.
+- `title` controls what text is displayed in the sidenav.
 This field is optional, and if it’s omitted the `key` value will be displayed

 ## Content migration process

 The general steps for migrating a guide:
-1. Add the guide to the `_data/titles_roots.yaml` file with the guide’s tag, name, and root (See example)
+1. Add the guide to the `_data/titles_roots.yaml` file with the guide’s tag, name, and root (See [Guide titles and subdirectories](#guide-titles-and-subdirectories) for an example).
-2. Add the primary navigation for the guide to `_data/navigation.yaml`
+2. Add the primary navigation for the guide to `_data/navigation.yaml`.
 3. Create a mock markdown file to establish the `eleventyNavigation` either for the guide or for the guide section.
 Each section that has a sidenav will need to have a mock file.
-(See [Sidenavs](###sidenavs) for more details.)
+(See [Sidenavs](#sidenavs) for more details).
-4. Copy over the markdown file for the guide into the appropriate subfolder
+4. Copy over the markdown file for the guide into the appropriate subfolder.
 5. Open up the markdown file to edit the front matter:
-    1. Change the layout to `layout/page` or whatever layout is most appropriate
+    1. Change the layout to `layout/page` or whatever layout is most appropriate.
-    2. Add `tags: <collection-name>` where <collection-name> is the guide’s tag
+    2. Add `tags: <collection-name>` where <collection-name> is the guide’s tag.
     2. Update the `permalink` to the link that should be displayed.
 Generally this will be `/<guide-root>/<page-name>`.
 Try to match the permalink of the original markdown file.
-    3. Add the `eleventyNavigation` front matter:
+    3. Add the `eleventyNavigation` front matter (See [Sidenavs](#sidenavs) for more details) :
     ```
     eleventyNavigation:
       parent: <collection-name>